SewoongLee/mineCEraft/README.md

 ## Acknowledgement

-This project is built on [Mindcraft](https://github.com/mindcraft-bots/mindcraft).
+This project is built on [Mindcraft](https://github.com/mindcraft-bots/mindcraft) (Paper: https://arxiv.org/pdf/2504.17950).
 We thank the Mindcraft project for the underlying framework.
-For setup, installation, and detailed documentation, see [github.com/mindcraft-bots/mindcraft](https://github.com/mindcraft-bots/mindcraft).
+For setup, installation, and detailed documentation, please also refer to [github.com/mindcraft-bots/mindcraft](https://github.com/mindcraft-bots/mindcraft).